jd-ashish/grocery-app-private/README.md

 # World Grocery Android APP

-This App is a local ecommers based to buy grocery product form this app.
+This App is a local E-commerce based to buy grocery product form this app.
 This app source code is open for all